top of page

 We all have a protective outer layer on our scalp.
 This barrier is a layer of lipids, composed of ceramides, cholesterol and fatty acids produced by keratinocytes in the stratum corneum layer of epidermis.
 It performs two main jobs: keeping water in, and keeping potentially damaging things, like UV rays, wind, heat, and harsh chemicals, out.
 If you have a sensitive scalp, this barrier is typically weaker, thinner, and more easily damaged, making it easier for irritants to penetrate the scalp and cause inflammation.

-SEBUM PRODUCTION
+SEBUM SECRETION

-What is it?
-Sebum is the natural oil produced by sebaceous glands in the scalp.
 Why it's important?
 Healthy hair grows out of a healthy scalp.
-Under or overproduction of sebum is an indication of an unbalanced scalp, which may require a consultation with a trichologist of dermatologist.
+Under or overproduction of sebum is an indication of an unbalanced scalp, which may require a consultation with a trichologist.

 There are 4 Natural Hair Profiles: dry, sensitive, fragile and oily.
 I have put together a list of these profile and their characteristics to help you easily determine which one suits you personally.